alexzhen93/portfolio/README.md

 A site built with React,  JavaScript,  HTML,  and CSS to showcase all my projects, expressing my passion for learning new technologies and connecting with people.

 ## Installation
-A step by step guide on running the application locally
+A step by step guide on running the application locally.
+Make sure you install npm before starting.

 ```
 1. Download the zip folder and unzip the contents of the portfolio folder